corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 ```

 If you add a new variant to the enum, the compiler will tell you every place that needs updating.
-That's on example why refactoring Rust code is amazing.
+That's one example of why refactoring Rust code is amazing.

 ### Async: `Promise<T>` vs `async fn`